wm97artsociety/Manierism-megabyte-rig-/README.md

 🛡️ Manierism Megabyte Capsule Rig

-i graduated from a Elise School from the Manhattan Project in Oak Ridge Tennessee
+i graduated from a Elite School from the Manhattan Project in Oak Ridge Tennessee

 ----